EndPointCorp/end-point-blog/2020/12/04/demonstrating-quickbooks-desktop-sdk.html.md

 // Put your code in a try-catch, as the session manager will throw an
 // exception if an error occurs while sending the request or opening a
-// connection to QuickBooks
+// connection to QuickBooks.
 try
 {
     // Connect to QuickBooks and open a new session using the open mode
-    // currently in use by your local QuickBooks installation sessMgr.OpenConnection("", "QuickBooks Web Api");
+    // currently in use by your local QuickBooks installation. sessMgr.OpenConnection("", "QuickBooks Web Api");
     sessMgr.BeginSession("", ENOpenMode.omDontCare);

-    // Creates a request message set, which will contain the customer
+    // Create a request message set, which will contain the customer
     // query.
 The arguments specify the country (should match your
     // QuickBooks version) and qbXML version.
     IMsgSetRequest requestMessageSet = sessMgr.CreateMsgSetRequest("US", 13, 0);

     // Create the customer query and add to the request message set.
 The
     // append method adds the request to the set, and returns the new
-    // request
+    // request.
     ICustomerQuery customerQuery = requestMessageSet.AppendCustomerQueryRq();

-    // Adds a filter to the request that limits the number of items in
+    // Add a filter to the request that limits the number of items in
-    // the response to 50
+    // the response to 50.
     customerQuery.ORCustomerListQuery
         .CustomerListFilter
         .MaxReturned
         .SetValue(50);

-    // Executes all requests in the session manager’s request message
+    // Execute all requests in the session manager’s request message
     // set.
 The response list contains the responses for each request
     // sent to QuickBooks, in the order they were sent.
     IMsgSetResponse resp = sessMgr.DoRequests(requestMessageSet);
     IResponseList respList = resp.ResponseList;

     // Since we only made one request, our data is in the first (and
-    // only) item in the response list
+    // only) item in the response list.
     IResponse curResp = respList.GetAt(0);

     // Make sure response code is not less than 0 (which would denote an
-    // error)
+    // error).
-    if (curResp.StatusCode >= 0)
+    if (curResp.StatusCode >= 0) {
-    {
         // Get the customer list from the response Detail property
-        // (see OSR) and cast to the expected type ICustomerRetList custList = (ICustomerRetList)curResp.Detail;
+        // (see OSR) and cast to the expected type.
+        ICustomerRetList custList = (ICustomerRetList)curResp.Detail;

-        // Iterate through all customers and process for (int i = 0; i < custList.Count; i++)
+        // Iterate through all customers and process. for (int i = 0; i < custList.Count; i++)
         {
             ICustomerRet cust = custList.GetAt(i);